 Oh, the power of a good night’s sleep.
-A whole gamut of positive benefits can be seen from getting enough rest, but for many of us, hitting the sack can be challenging.
-There’s plenty of advice out there about what to do to get to sleep but what about what not to do?
+A whole gamut of benefits can come from getting enough rest, but for many of us, hitting the sack can be challenging.
+There’s plenty of advice out there about what to do to get to sleep — but what about what not to do?

-Earlier: What’s Your Sleep IQ?
+Related: What’s Your Sleep IQ?

 No, you don’t get to ditch your yoga mat or running shoes all together.
-Exercise is a vital activity for your health, and can actually contribute to getting better-quality sleep.
+Exercise is a vital activity for your health—and can actually contribute to getting better quality sleep.
 The problem, though, is that exercising within three hours of bedtime can raise your body temperature, and make dozing off more difficult.
-Breaking a sweat, then, is best left for earlier in the day!
+Breaking a sweat, then, is best left for earlier in the day.

-Also Check Out: 7 Tips to Improve Sleep
+Related: 7 Tips to Improve Sleep

-2. Watch TV/Surf the Web
+2. Watch TV or surf the web

 Studies have shown that pre-slumber screen time can impede your body’s ability to fall asleep.
 The likely culprit?
 Well, the bright lights of these screens can hinder the development of melatonin, the hormone that promotes sleep.
 So close that laptop and turn off that TV about an hour before bed.

-3. Take a Hot Shower/Bath
+3. Take a hot shower or bath

 Like exercise, hot showers and baths can actually help you fall asleep.
-The problem, however, comes out of taking one too close to the time you plan on hitting the sack.
+The problem, however, comes when taking one too close to the time you plan on hitting the sack.
 Being overheated or sweating can make it difficult to sleep.
 Let your body cool down before heading off to bed.

 Caffeine and alcohol both make it difficult to get a good night’s rest.
 But drinking a lot of any liquid within the last hour or two before you go to bed will lead to those dreaded late night bathroom trips—and further disrupt your slumber.
 You shouldn’t go to bed thirsty, however, as you’ll likely wake up in the middle of the night to get a drink of water.
 Balance is key here.